DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/fieldset.md

 - `css` - (optional) the name of a CSS class(es) applied to the control group
 - `width` - (optional) sets the width of the control group, *"content"* by default
 - `height` - (optional) sets the height of the control group, *"content"* by default
-- `padding` - (optional) sets the padding for the content inside the control group, *"8px"* by default
+- `padding` - (optional) sets the padding for the content inside the control group
 - `align` - (optional) sets the alignment of controls inside the control group, *"start"* by default
 - `label` - (optional) specifies a label for a control
 - `labelAlignment` - (optional) defines the position of the label: *"left" | "right" | "center"*, *"left"* by default